RajendraMPanda/RajendraMPanda/README.md

-I am Rajendra M Panda, Postdoctoral Associate at Mississippi State University.
+I am a Postdoctoral Associate at Mississippi State University.
 I was a postdoctoral Associate at the University of Georgia, beforehand.
 A Ph.D. in Environmental Science with more than ten years of research experience Field of research: Ecology, Forestry and Soil Science Experience in biodiversity, diversity and distribution studies, invasion risk and climate change impact assessments, ecological modeling, and monitoring.